We are now accepting proposals for papers and panels for the 2019 conference.

 the University of Melbourne.

-The ASQPS and the 2018 annual conference are supported by the Australian National University, the University of Melbourne and the University of Sydney.
+The ASQPS and the 2019 conference are supported by the Australian National University, the University of Melbourne, the University of Sydney, and the Society for Political Methodology.